ankurvdev/stencil/README.md

   - IDL : Support format : Custom [Thrift](https://en.wikipedia.org/wiki/Apache_Thrift)-like IDL
   - Templates : Supported formats: C++ code (Intellisense compatible) with HTML-Markup in line-comments and distinct variables naming schema for binding declarations
   - Type-Mappings : YAML
-* MVVM
+* Model-Template-View
   - Model : IDL
-  - View-Model : IDL + Type-Mappin
+  - Template : Code-Template + Type-Mapping
-  - View : Generated Code based on Templates
+  - View : Generated Code
-* Binding-only templates, no loops or algorithmic generation codification in templates
+* Declarative (Binding-only) templates, no loops or algorithmic generation codification in templates
-* Allow for complete discard of all Built-in Tempaltes and mapping with full-barebone usage of the code engine
+* Allow for complete bypass of all Built-in Tempaltes and mapping with full-barebone usage of the code engine
   - Templates and Mappings can be loaded from user specified directories at runtime
   - No loadings of builtin templates and mappings
 * Provide Built-in template + mapping support for most common scenarios for easier out-of-box experience
 * Cross platform C++

-Built-in Templates and Native-Type mappings are

 THe built-in templates generate compile time reflection of structs and interface that along with a header-only runtime make possible the following core usage scenarios